Pole11/ing-sw-2024-polelli-pozzi-quartieri-tessera/deliverable/uml.md

 32
 ```

-The arrays have a null value if the corner does not exists.
+The arrays have a null value if the corner do not exist.

 ## GameState